 - Media Culture

-Also, you can choose to focus on different specialisations, such as:
+Also, you can choose to focus on different Journalism specialisations or branches.
+Here are a few popular examples:

 Where can I study top Bachelor’s degrees in Journalism?

-If you’re still a bit worried about what you’ll do with a Bachelor’s in Journalism, we’ll let you in on a little secret: you can increase your chances of landing a great job if you go and study your degree in the countries that have the most developed media industries.
+If you’re still a bit worried about what you’ll do with a Bachelor’s in Journalism, we’ll let you in on a little secret: you can increase your chances of landing a great job if you go and study for a degree in countries that have the most developed media industries.

 - Journalism Bachelors in the U.S.